colinsctsang/ContinuousDiffusionModel/README.md

 ## Prerequisites
 This code was tested with `Pytorch 1.13.1` and NVIDIA GeForce RTX 4080 with 16GB memory.

-## Training and testing scripts
-- `train.py`: Train the Continuous Diffusion Model in a <u>self-supervised</u> manner.

-- `test.py`: Test the model and evaluate it in RMSE and SSIM.

 ## Dataset
 We use the dataset from https://github.com/IVRL/w2s.